-In the rough economy of the past few years--with home values and retirement savings down, government benefit programs threatened and longer life expectancy--many children of seniors are concerned about their parents being able to finance the remainder of their lives, even if they have been diligent about retirement planning.
-Recent research conducted for NRMLA by Marttila Strategies shows that there is an emerging intergenerational consensus that your parents should spend whatever they have to live as well as they can for as long as they can.
+In the rough economy of the past few years--with home values and retirement savings down, government benefit programs threatened and people living longer--many children of seniors are concerned about their parents being able to finance the remainder of their lives, even if they have been diligent about retirement planning.

 The vast majority of America’s seniors have their wealth in their home equity.
-And if your parents are struggling to meet their month-to-month expenses or to pay for additional health expenses, tapping into that equity may be the best solution for all of you.
-A Reverse Mortgages is a financial product that allows them to do just that.
+And if your parents are struggling to meet their month-to-month expenses or paying for health expenses, tapping into that equity may be the best solution.
+A reverse mortgages is a financial product that allows them to do just that.

 Whether or not a reverse mortgage is the right financial option for your parents is a very personal decision and based on many factors.
 In most cases, your parents will discuss this option with you before making their decision.
 You want to be prepared to give them the best advice.
 Here are some questions you most likely will want answered:

 A reverse mortgage is a loan available to homeowners over 62 years of age that enables them to convert part of the equity in their home into cash.